A bird flu primer: What to know and do

 But the current outbreak is unique and worrisome for several reasons:

 - Fast, far-reaching spread.
 The virus has been found throughout the US, Europe, the Middle East, Southeast Asia, multiple sub-Saharan African countries, and even Antarctica.
+So far, the current outbreak of H5N1 bird flu has spread to every continent except Australia.

 - Many species have been infected.
 Previously uninfected species have been affected, including animals in our food supply.

-5. Are milk, beef, chicken, and the rest of our food supply safe?
+5. Is our food supply safe?

 Public health officials emphasize that the food supply is safe.